alexgo-io/alexlab-doc/docs/README.md

 [Learn more here...](./whats-new/permissionless.md)
 {% endhint %}

 ALEX is building the finance layer on Bitcoin.
-The ALEX DEX is the largest on Bitcoin layers (Stacks Chain) fully integrated with XLink, our cross-chain bridge aggregating liquidity across L2s and multi-chain, with LISA as our liquid staking platform.&#x20;
+The ALEX DEX is the largest on Bitcoin layers (Stacks Chain) fully integrated with Brotocol, our cross-chain bridge aggregating liquidity across L2s and multi-chain, with LISA as our liquid staking platform.&#x20;

 We’re creating a seamless user experience, enabling one-click trading and asset transfer across blockchains that abstract away wallet and network complexity.
 All roads lead to Bitcoin, and all roads on Bitcoin meet on ALEX.